Why did you become a doula?

 All doulas are individual in their style, and the support they offer...

 This page is just to give you a basic insight into my practice, so you can decide if you want to reach out, and start the process of getting to know each other.

 Congratulations!
 You've already begun to lay the foundations for your life as a parent.
 You may be feeling like you want support focused on the things you're going through in the present, or maybe you're looking forward towards the birth.
 The centre of both of these feelings can best be described as adjusting to transition.
 During this time I can provide a fresh pair of un-biased eyes, helping you look at where you are now, and where you would like to be at the end of your birthing journey.
 As my client you will always take the lead on what you want to explore, and I can support you with evidence-based practical information, links to professionals in your local area, or just a good old-fashioned shoulder to lean on.
 This is also when we start our hypnobirthing sessions (if you choose this service) to find out more about hypnobirthing click here.

 There's only one rule for birthing, I'm not a medical professional, and a doula is not a substitute for a midwife.
 Outside of that there are a myriad of ways you might want me to support you during the birth of your baby, physically, emotionally, or even from outside of the birthing room.
 Maybe looking after your birthing partner(s), or any young children who live with you.
 It's always more than preferable to have explored these options before the main event, but it's never too late to reach out to me for support as long as it's before labour has started.

 In short, I am your advocate.
 Here to stand in your corner, provide non-judgemental holistic support, and empower you make informed choices for you and your baby.

 Every person has the right to:

-safe and appropriate maternity care that respects her dignity
+Safe and appropriate maternity care that respects their dignity, privacy and confidentiality.

-make choices about her own pregnancy and childbirth
+Make choices about their own pregnancy and childbirth